Slick9000/natsuka/README.md

 Option 1 - Download a single track by URL
 Option 2 - Download multiple tracks by URL
 Option 3 - Download Album by URL
-Option 4 - Download Playlist by User ID and Playlist ID Option 5 - Search for Song/Album by Name
+Option 4 - Download Playlist by User ID and Playlist URL Option 5 - Search for Song/Album by Name
 Option 6 - Exit